 This is what we have learned:

 - Start with a moodboard.
 Put everything you think represents your brand on it, whether it’s a scene from a movie or a font you like.
 This is always a great place for a designer to start from.

 - It’s also good to get a few examples of what you don’t want to help your designer make something you love.

 - Find your brand’s X-factor and make it the focus of the logo.
-For TSIBA, it was their focus on the individual growth of all their students so we chose the letter I in their name as a focal point and made it the central focus of the logo with its massive, energetic and vibrantly patterned tittle (which is still the funniest word we’ve ever read).
+For TSIBA, it was their focus on the individual growth of all their students.
+We chose the letter I in their name as a focal point and made it the central focus of the logo.

 - Try every option you can think of and then pick your five favourite logos.
 Then try as many different versions of those five you can, then pick your three favourites, and so on until your left with your final logo.
 Even then, don’t be afraid to change it.

 - Then work your way through the logo.
 Explain what every element adds to the logo and what purpose it serves by being there.
 If it isn’t doing enough work, cut it or replace it.
 Only keep elements that have a purpose.